D16401/Simple-RayTracer-Rasterizer-with-SDL2/README.md

-# SimpleRayTracing-with-SDL2
+# Simple-RayTracer-Rasterizer-with-SDL2
-An implementation of simple raytracing written in C++ with SDL2.
+An implementation of simple raytracer&rasterizer written in C++ with SDL2.